Teen Dating Abuse

 Goals and Objectives:

-Understand the dynamics of teen dating violence
+Define the dynamics and types of teen dating violence

-Recognize the warning signs that indicate a teen may be a victim or an abuser
+Identify the warning signs that indicate a teen may be a victim or an abuser

-Identify resource and referral information for support
+Identify age-appropriate resource and referral information for support

 When & Where